mbshbn/ML-using-TensorFlow-and-Keras/projects/p1_charityml/README.md

       ```

 ### Final result
-Accuracy on testing data: 0.8556
+Accuracy on testing data: 0.8556, and
 F-score on testing data: 0.7408

 ### Code

-Template code is provided in the `finding_donors.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `census.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.
+The code is provided in the `finding_donors.ipynb` notebook file. the `visuals.py` Python file and the `census.csv` dataset file is used.

 ### Run